mdn/content/files/en-us/web/performance/css_javascript_animation_performance/index.md

 Before going through the example, please enable FPS tools first to see the current frame rate:

-1. In the URL bar, enter _about:config_; click the _I’ll be careful, I promise!_ button to enter the config screen.
+1. In the URL bar, enter _about:config_; click the _I'll be careful, I promise!_ button to enter the config screen.
     ![](pic1.png)
 2. In the search bar, search for the `layers.acceleration.draw-fps` preference.
 3. Double-click the entry to set the value to `true`.
 Now you will be able to see three little purple boxes at the upper left corner of the Firefox window.
 The first box represents FPS.